-As this activity proceeds, the affected PRA equipment and the functional impacts from each hazard scenario are listed in data entry 7 of each scenario table as shown in Section 8.3.
+As this activity proceeds, the affected PRA equipment and the functional impacts from each hazard scenario are listed in data entry 7 of each scenario table.
 In most cases, explanatory notes are provided also in data entry 9 to more completely document the bases for the assigned impacts.